fmqeisfeld/YAKB/README.md

 ## Main Features

-YAKB boasts a range of powerful features to enhance your productivity and project management experience:
+YAKB boasts a range of features to enhance your productivity:

 - **Drag'n Drop Mechanics:** Effortlessly organize your tasks and cards by simply dragging and dropping them within the interface.
 - **Multiple Boards:** Create and manage multiple boards, enabling you to effectively categorize and handle various projects or workflows.